 Chris Hemsworth as Thor

 When you look at the entertainment gaming industry the same vast superhero reach is recognizable.
 Slot gaming outlet Spin Genie offers games that have been heavily influenced by the above three comic book characters.
 Black Widow features a main character that resembles Johansson’s role, in the game’s artwork despite it not being directly based on her superheroine role.
-Similarly, Nordic Heroes also borrows references closely associated with Marvel’s version of Thor.
-The site even features an official licensed superhero game through the game Hellboy.
+Similarly, Nordic Heroes also barrows references closely associated with Marvel’s version of Thor.
+The site even features an officially licensed superhero game through the game Hellboy.
 The game acts as both an adaption of the comic and a reminder that a new film is soon to be released.
-The inclusion of these games in the online gaming industry demonstrates how popular these characters have become in the pubic conscious.
+The inclusion of these games in the online gaming industry demonstrates how popular these characters have become in the public consciousness.

-As both Marvel Studios and DC Entertainment still have a considerable number of movies to release up to 2020 and beyond, it’s also safe to say then that the term “superhero fitness” won’t be losing its appeal anytime soon.
+As both Marvel Studios and DC Entertainment still have a considerable number of movies to releases, it’s also safe to say then that the term “superhero fitness” won’t be losing its appeal anytime soon.